 That’s a solid foundation.

-As a comparison, William Hill NJ currently offers markets for 12 sports, which is only six more than what Barstool Bets offers.
+As a comparison, BetMGM NJ offers markets for 12+ sports, which is a few more than what Barstool Bets offers.
 Barstool isn’t so far off the pace that it can’t catch up.
 All the American staples are available, e.g., football, baseball and basketball.

 Beyond that, you can see there’s some intent to branch out into popular international sports.

 Soccer is the obvious pick here.
 With a few additions, such as boxing, auto racing, MMA and tennis, there’s no doubt that Barstool Bets Sportsbook could offer a comprehensive selection of betting options.

 With regard to the types of sports bets, all the usual options will likely be available.